New Bern, North Carolina

-New Bern (pronounced /'nu bərn/ NEW-bern, with stress on "New" & with "Bern" destressed, i.e. not the same stress pattern as "New YORK"), formerly Newbern, is a city in Craven County, North Carolina, United States, and its county seat.
+New Bern (pronounced /'nu bərn/ NEW-bern, is a city in Craven County, North Carolina, United States, and its county seat.
 It had a population of 31,291 at the 2020 census.
 It is located at the confluence of the Neuse and the Trent Rivers, near the headwaters of Pamlico Sound on the North Carolina coast.
 It lies 112 mi east of Raleigh, 89 mi north of Wilmington, and 162 mi south of Norfolk, Virginia.

 New Bern was founded in October 1710 by the Palatines and Swiss under the leadership of Christoph von Graffenried.
 The new colonists named their settlement after Bern, the Swiss region from which many of the colonists and their patron had emigrated.
 New Bern is the second-oldest European-settled colonial town in North Carolina, after Bath.
 It served as the capital of North Carolina from 1770 to 1792.
 After the American Revolution (1775–1783), New Bern became wealthy and quickly developed a rich cultural life.
 At one time, New Bern was called "the Athens of the South", renowned for its Masonic Temple and Athens Theater.
 These are both still very active today.

 New Bern has four historic districts listed on the National Register of Historic Places; their numerous contributing buildings include residences, stores, and churches dating back to the early 18th century.
 Within walking distance of the waterfront are more than 164 homes and buildings listed on the National Register.
 Also nearby are several bed and breakfasts, hotels, restaurants, banks, antiques stores, and specialty shops.
 The historic districts contain many of the city's 2,000 crape myrtles—its official flower—and developed gardens.
 New Bern has two "Local Historic Districts", a municipal zoning overlay that affords legal protection to the exteriors of New Bern's historic structures.